jesuscarrerovall3/SDG-15-Teaching-online-resources-in-bilingual-contexts/README.md

-TO OPEN THE RESOURCE, CLIC THE FILE "index.html" above☝️
+TO OPEN THE RESOURCE, CLIC THE FILE "index.html" ☝️